 How does one drag a people with a sense of enough into the capitalist enterprise?
 The answer to this question contains the history of capitalism: a process that has traditionally required the outright enslavement of groups of people, or at the least, the appropriation of their commons.

-The stage for an epidemic of disease was set in July 2010, when a group of 1,280 United Nations “peacekeepers” went for their Summer training in Kathmandu during a Nepalese cholera outbreak.
+The stage for an epidemic of disease was set in July 2010, when a group of 1,280 United Nations so-called peacekeepers went for their Summer training in Kathmandu during a Nepalese cholera outbreak.
 The first confirmed case of cholera occurred within five days of the return of these soldiers into Haiti from Nepal.
 Over half a million Haitians have been infected with cholera, and more than 7,000 have died of their infections.
-As the population clamored for clean drinking water, medical NGOs such as Partners in Health (PIH) and UN agencies such as PAHO and WHO have promoted the adoption of oral cholera vaccines of questionable utility instead of attempting to control the epidemic through careful treatment and epidemiology.
+As the population clamored for clean drinking water, medical non-governmental organizations (NGO) such as Partners in Health (PIH) and U.N. agencies such as the Pan-American Health Organization (PAHO) and WHO have promoted the adoption of oral cholera vaccines of questionable utility instead of attempting to control the epidemic through careful treatment and epidemiology.
 After a vaccination trial showed no difference between the control group and the inoculated group, the researchers concluded that the controls had somehow acquired immunity by their proximity to the inoculated group.
 The outcome has been a recent disbursement of $2.2 billion for a 10-15 year cholera eradication program.
 Simultaneously with the introduction of cholera, there has been a sabotage of the municipal water systems of Haiti’s largest cities.
 For example, Gonaives has had no municipal water since December 2011 due to the destruction of three out its five pumping stations.
 Saboteurs removed over 1,500 feet of electric cable along with a control panel and a switch for current distribution.
 A similar dismantlement of Cap Haitien’s water supply happened in Summer 2012.
 Thus two cities that had suffered no earthquake damage at all were nevertheless devastated by predatory deconstruction.

 The provision of locally-grown foods to Haitians has become almost as difficult as the provision of water, as a rash of arson has hit the country’s open-air markets.
 Markets in Gonaives and in the Saline, Tabarre, and Petionville areas of Port-au-Prince, where many farmers store their goods, have burned in suspicious fires.
 Traders in the Port Market, in particular, reported having received numerous threats before the market went up in flames on June 18 and again on July 13, 2012.
 To make matters worse for small merchants, the government has instituted a series of bans on vending in city streets and imposed difficult conditions for transit.
 For example, buses and tap-taps are no longer allowed to transport passengers together with their goods or livestock.
 Haiti’s agricultural production had already dropped by 20 percent between 2010 and 2011, but the continued persecution of the small farmers, coupled with a liberalization of trade with the Dominican Republic, through which much of Haiti’s food is now transported, have essentially wiped out the country domestic production.